dgentechnologies/DgenBooks/README.md

 ## 🔐 Security

 Security is a top priority for DgenBooks.
 The application is built with a robust security model to ensure user data is protected.
+For more details on reporting vulnerabilities, please see our [Security Policy](SECURITY.md).

 - **Strict Firestore Security Rules**: User data is isolated using path-based ownership.
 Users can only read and write to their own data silos.
 All write operations are validated on the backend to ensure data integrity.
 - **Secure Authentication**: All routes and API endpoints require authentication via Firebase Auth, preventing any unauthorized access.